Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
 This operation will update system configuration:
 - profiling configuration.
-It is used to enable recording of queries and overal performance;
+It is used to enable recording of queries and overall performance;
-- log queries configurating.
+- log queries configuration.

 #### Parameters